Studded or non-studded winter tires?

-We will give you a few pointers to simplify the choice between studded and non-studded tyres.
+We will give you a few pointers to simplify the choice between studded tires and non-studded tires.
 And whichever you pick, bear in mind that winter driving takes skill.
 A predictable and calm driving style, the correct speed, and relaxed schedules improve the safety and comfort of winter driving.

 Snowy or Icy Roads

 If you drive more on icy roads than on snowy ones in winter, studded tires are the choice for you.
 Studded tires are especially suitable if you live near the coast, where roads tend to be icy during the winter.
 Non-studded winter tires are a good choice for snowy roads.

 If you have non-studded winter tires, you need to be particularly careful at crossroads etc. where there may be wet ice or hard-packed snow.
 Studded tires are superior to non-studded winter tires on wet ice and hard-packed snow.